-A storm can be hundreds of miles off a coastline but still produce surf hazards like large swells and rip currents.
+A storm can be hundreds of miles off a coastline and still produce surf hazards like large swells and rip currents.
 The stronger the storm, the greater the potential impact from a distance.

 In 2009, there were no fatalities in the United States that directly occurred due to tropical systems.
 However, there were six indirect fatalities.
-All were relates to large waves and rip currents caused by offshore tropical systems.
+All were related to large waves and rip currents caused by offshore tropical systems.

 The threat of rip currents increase even more as a tropical system approaches the coast.
 That threat is greatest when the storm is one to two days from landfall.

-You can find rip current forecasts for the North Carolina coast on-line.
+You can find rip current forecasts for the North Carolina coast online.
 National Weather Service offices in coastal areas make a rip current forecast daily and update it as needed.